czrpb/racket/play/running-median/README.md

 > the element that would be at index `(ceiling (- (* p n) 1))` if `xs` were
 > sorted, where `n` is the length of `xs`.

+NOTE: `p` is the quintile and thus a fraction.

 Which means we cant get the above list and instead get:

 ```text